 Dr. Keuroghlian received his medical degree and Masters in Neurosciences from the Stanford University School of Medicine.
-He completed his psychiatry residency at the MGH/McLean Hospital training program, where he also served as Chief Resident in Public and Community Psychiatry.
-Dr. Keuroghlian was awarded the annual HMS Primary Clinical Experience Teaching Award by Harvard medical students.
-For two years he was a Partners Healthcare Kraft Fellow in Community Health Leadership based at Fenway Health and completed a Master of Public Health (Health Policy and Management) at the Harvard T.H.
+He completed his psychiatry residency at the MGH/McLean Hospital training program, where he also served as Chief Resident in Public and Community Psychiatry, and a Master of Public Health (Health Policy and Management) at the Harvard T.H.
 Chan School of Public Health.

-At Fenway, Dr. Keuroghlian also works as a clinical psychiatrist within the Behavioral Health Department and undertakes research at The Fenway Institute.
-He has authored over 25 research articles, review articles, and book chapters on topics that include gender-affirming hormone therapy and surgery, HIV medication adherence, post-traumatic stress disorder and substance use disorders among transgender adults, caring for LGBT immigrants, and homelessness among LGBT youth.
+At Fenway, Dr. Keuroghlian works as a clinical psychiatrist within the Behavioral Health Department and undertakes research at The Fenway Institute.
+He has authored over 50 research articles, review articles, and book chapters on topics that include gender-affirming hormone therapy and surgery, HIV medication adherence, post-traumatic stress disorder and substance use disorders among transgender adults, sexual orientation and gender identity data collection, caring for LGBTQ immigrants, and homelessness among LGBTQ youth.

 Dr. Kevin Ard earned his MD from Washington University in Saint Louis and his MPH from Harvard School of Public Health.
 He completed the Doris and Howard Hiatt Residency in Global Health Equity and Internal Medicine at Brigham and Women’s Hospital as well as the fellowship in infectious diseases at Brigham and Women’s and Massachusetts General Hospitals.
 Dr. Ard also served as a chief medical resident at Brigham and Women’s Hospital.
-He is the recipient of the Edward H. Kass award for clinical excellence from the Massachusetts Infectious Disease Society and the Soma Weiss award for excellence in teaching from Brigham and Women’s Hospital.
+He is the recipient of the Edward H. Kass award for clinical excellence from the Massachusetts Infectious Disease Society, the Soma Weiss award for excellence in teaching from Brigham and Women’s Hospital, and the 2016 Men’s Health Award from the Massachusetts Medical Society.
 Currently, he is a faculty member in the Division of Infectious Diseases at Massachusetts General Hospital and an Instructor in Medicine at Harvard Medical School.
-Dr. Ard has written and lectured widely on LGBT health disparities, intimate partner violence in LGBT relationships, and HIV prevention.
-His current interests include LGBT health education, the intersection of clinical medicine and public health, and the care of patients with HIV and hepatitis C.
+Dr. Ard’s interests include LGBT health education, sexually-transmitted infections, and the prevention and treatment of HIV.

 Jack Bruno is the Administrative Coordinator for the Division of Education and Training at the Fenway Institute.
 In this role, Jack coordinates travel, manages vendor payment and communication and supports the staff in scheduling.
 Prior to joining the Fenway Institute, Jack worked as a Special Programs Administrative Assistant in a small charter school in Cambridge.
 There they supported a team of educators in providing equitable access to educational progress for all students.
 They graduated from Tufts University with a degree in American Studies.